xlladdins/xll/docs/Excel4Macros/REPORT.PRINT.md

 **Remarks**

-REPORT.PRINT returns the \#VALUE! error value if report\_name is invalid or if the workbook is protected.
+REPORT.PRINT returns the \#VALUE\! error value if report\_name is invalid or if the workbook is protected.

 **Related Functions**